 Implementing an EHR involves more than the application of technology.
 When successful, it results in the transformation of systems, processes, and workflows of a practice.
-Throughout this primer, we have presented principles of change management that can help you plan, implement, and evaluate your practice's change initiatives.
-The following list summarizes the change management principles that you must implement if you want your change initiative to be successful:
+Throughout this Primer, we have presented principles of change management that can help you plan, implement, and evaluate your

-- Develop a clear vision for what you want the practice to look like in the future: Clearly state what your practice will look like for patients, you, and your staff after a successful EHR implementation. - Ensure that staff understand they own the practice's Future State: Let staff know that each of them will have a role and will be responsible for achieving success. - Establish urgency: Communicate to staff WHY change is occurring, the implications for NOT changing, and why it needs to happen as quickly as possible. - Build a credible guiding team: Identify practice staff who are credible with their peers and other staff, can engage staff, build and maintain staff commitment, and sustain momentum. - Educate all practice staff: Staff must have full knowledge of the CEHRT and understand how using the technology will affect them, their work, and the entire practice.
-Accurate, timely information will help you control the rumor mill that is inherent in any change initiative.
-Remember-education and training will be required throughout your change initiative journey. - If you are the practice leader, recognize your role to persuade others to adopt a change initiative: Practice leaders must communicate and educate other practice staff on the vision for the Future State and how the practice will achieve that vision through the use of technology and other practice transformation strategies. - Help practice staff reach a positive decision to adopt and maintain the change: Promote the use of the guiding team to help staff with day-to-day problems and to provide timely technical assistance.
-As the practice leader, establish a culture where it is OK for staff to identify problems and concerns while encouraging them to help find practical solutions. - Promote confidence and confirmation to sustain the change: Practice leadership must continue to assess, communicate, and intervene, as needed, to promote continued acceptance of the EHR system and other practice transformation initiatives. - Create short-term wins: Although goals and objectives are generally considered long-term, acknowledging short-term success is necessary to maintain momentum. - Create a culture of continuous quality improvement by evaluating, adjusting, and rewarding staff: Practice leaders must constantly listen to staff, respond to staff needs, evaluate progress, and intervene to help fix things that are not going as planned.
+- Develop a clear vision for what you want the practice to look like in the future Clearly state what your practice will look like for patients, you, and your staff after a successful EHR implementation. - Ensure that staff understand they own the practice's Future State Let staff know that each of them will have a role and will be responsible for achieving success. - Establish urgency - Communicate to staff WHY change is occurring, the implications for NOT changing, and why it needs to happen as quickly as possible. - Build a credible guiding team - Identify practice staff who are credible with their peers and other staff, can engage staff, build and maintain staff commitment, and sustain momentum. - Educate all practice staff Staff must have full knowledge of the CEHRT and understand how using the technology will affect them, their work and the entire practice.
+Accurate, timely information will help you control the rumor mill that's inherent in any change initiative.
+Remember-education and training will be required throughout your change initiative journey. - If you're the practice leader, recognize your role to persuade others to adopt a change initiative Practice leaders must communicate and educate other practice staff on the vision for the Future State and how the practice will achieve that vision through the use of technology and other practice transformation strategies. - Help practice staff reach a positive decision to adopt and maintain the change Promote the use of the guiding team to help staff with day-to-day problems and to provide timely technical assistance.
+As the practice leader, establish a culture where it's okay for staff to identify problems and concerns while encouraging them to help find practical solutions. - Promote confidence and confirmation to sustain the change - Practice leadership must continue to assess, communicate, and intervene, as needed, to promote continued acceptance of the EHR system and other practice transformation initiatives. - Create short-term wins Although goals and objectives are generally considered long-term, acknowledging short-term success is necessary to maintain momentum. - Create a culture of continuous quality improvement by evaluating, adjusting, and rewarding staff Practice leaders must constantly listen to staff, respond to staff needs, evaluate progress, and intervene to help fix things that aren't going as planned.
 This support helps shape both the practice and its evolution toward the Future State.